 Collaboration sits at the heart of the BID model.
-Understanding the value that each member of our community can contribute to projects is vital.
-We want to harness the potential of all the communities that make up the Culture Mile area, unlocking new opportunities for all.
+Understanding the value that each member of

 Therefore, culture and creativity can be transformative tools that bring businesses, visitors and residents together, create wellbeing and develop a connected community that has a shared sense of pride.
-The Culture Mile BID will be able to do more, support area wide enhancement and amplify the significant assets we have throughout the Culture Mile area.
+The Culture Mile BID will be able to do more, support area wide enhancement and